nvaccess/nvda/user_docs/en/userGuide.md

 * Highlight navigator object: toggles whether the [navigator object](#ObjectNavigation) will be highlighted.
 * Highlight browse mode cursor: Toggles whether the [virtual browse mode cursor](#BrowseMode) will be highlighted.

-Note that checking and unchecking the "Enable Highlighting" check box wil also change the state of the tree other check boxes accordingly.
+Note that checking and unchecking the "Enable Highlighting" check box will also change the state of the tree other check boxes accordingly.
 Therefore, if "Enable Highlighting" is off and you check this check box, the other tree check boxes will also be checked automatically.
 If you only want to highlight the focus and leave the navigator object and browse mode check boxes unchecked, the state of the "Enable Highlighting" check box will be half checked.